This is the ultimate WordPress SEO checklist.

 Including relevant internal links in your content reduces your bounce rate.

-Bounce rate is the percentage of people that only view one page on your site and then leave.
+Bounce rate is the percentage of people that only view one page on your website and then leave.
 For example, they click on a search result that goes to a page, take a quick glance and don’t like the content, so they hit the back button.
 That’s a bounce.

 The better your content is and the more it draws a user in, the lower your bounce rate.
-So if it draws users to other parts of your site, Google adds some value to it.
+So if it draws users to other parts of your website, Google adds some value to it.

 Notice the “your”?
 You don’t want users using your page only as a two-second transition page.
 Your bounce rate increases that way too.